domienschepers/wifi-framework/README.md

 ./run.py wlan1 example-krack-zero-key
 ```

-You can connect to the created access point to test it:
+You can connect to the created access point to test it (network `testnetwork` with password `passphrase`):
 ```
 ./hostap.py wlan2
 ```